couchbaselabs/dcp-documentation/upr_design_spec.md

 Clients can wait to persist the failover log whenever it completely persists a snapshot, as well as the high sequence snapshot it most recently persisted.

-When a client connects to a server and before it stream a new partition snapshot, it will compare it's failover log with the server to find highest safe sequence number it can stream.
+When a client connects to a server and before it stream a new partition snapshot, it will compare it's failover log with the server to find the highest safe sequence number it can stream.

-### Client and Ringbuffer
+### Client and Mutation Log

 The client is a process that can talk to a server and streaming changes from it.
-It will have a ring buffer of the latest key mutations to provide a way to rollback changes if it is ahead the of a server after a failover or crash.
-The ring buffer size should be configurable.
-If the client needs to use a sequence that's lower than the latest sequence it's seen, it will use the ring buffer to undo any changes that might be out of sync with the master before streaming from the common sequence number.
+It will have a mutation log of the latest key mutations to provide a way to rollback changes if it is ahead the of a server after a failover or crash.
+The maximum log size should be configurable, so the oldest entries are removed when it exceeds the length.
+If the client needs to use a sequence that's lower than the latest sequence it's seen, it will use the mutation log to undo any changes that might be out of sync with the master before streaming from the common sequence number.

 ### Barrier Cookies